bcornec/nuage-ospdirector-wiki/Home.md

 Puppet-neutron is a puppet module that configures Neutron and Neutron plugins.
 This module already has code to configure and maintain the /etc/neutron/neutron.conf file.
 New code needs to be added to configure the plugin.ini.

-### OSP Director 7.3
-The changes to create and modify the plugin.ini file is upstreamed at [this review](https://review.openstack.org/#/c/298792).
-This review contains new code in lib/puppet and manifests/plugins/nuage directories with the associated tests and custom resources.
-ID:  https://review.openstack.org/#/c/298792.
-This change is not in OSP-Director 7.3 yet.

 ### OSP Director 8.0
 For OSP Director 8.0, the changes required to create and modify the plugin.ini file is upstreamed at [this review](https://review.openstack.org/#/c/296043/).
 This review contains new code in lib/puppet directory with the associated tests and custom resources.
 ID:  https://review.openstack.org/#/c/296043/.
 This change is not in OSP-Director 8.0 yet.